The Best Chocolate Tart

 Butter a 20 cm pie tin, then press pieces of dough evenly to form the base (extra dough can be frozen for later use.)

-Place chocolate chunks in a medium bowl.
+Break chocolate into chunks and place in a medium bowl.

 Heat cream with vanilla seeds and pod (if using) until simmering, then pour over chocolate.
 Let stand for 10-12 minutes, then whisk until smooth.